ChameleonCloud/CC-Ubuntu/README.md

 At the end of its execution, the script provides the Glance command that can be used to upload the image to an existing OpenStack infrastructure.

-The other scripts in the `elements` directory are invoked by create-image.sh.
 This script does the following:

 * Download an Ubuntu cloud image from upstream